joshbruce/fourth-earth-raw/public/content.md

 Action resolution has at least the following phases:

-1. intent,
+1. character intent,
-2. difficulty using qualities of  the opposing force (see “Difficulty” section),
+2. assigned difficulty using qualities of  the opposing force (see “Difficulty” section),
-3. opportunity for player to reduce difficulty, and
+3. opportunity for the player to reduce difficulty, and
 4. player roll, if applicable.

 Actions are considered resolved when at least the following questions are answered: